Search-Adaptor: Embedding Customization for Information Retrieval: Introduction

-We propose a novel adaptation approach, Search-Adaptor, that places a small adapter network (customized for the given dataset) on top of fixed LLMs to modify the pre-trained text embeddings.
-We introduce a novel differentiable ranking loss that can directly utilize the information of positive query and corpus pairs.
-In addition, we include multiple regularizers to improve generalization in this small data regime where without intervention the pre-trained LLMs would lead to catastrophic forgetting.
-One major advantage of Search-Adaptor is that it does not require access to the parameters of the pre-trained LLMs -- only the inference outputs of the model are needed.
+In this paper, our focus is customizing LLMs to obtain superior embeddings for information retrieval, particularly from the angle of how to best take advantage of the available retrieval-specific tuning data and obtain robust improvements in wide range of regimes, with a tuning method that is low cost and even applicable to LLMs with API-based inference-only access.
+Fig.~\ref{fig:high-level-figure} overviews the proposed approach, Search-Adaptor.
+Improving the tuning performance in this setup requires a set of innovations.
+We propose integration of a low capacity adapter module (to be customized for the target dataset) on top of fixed LLMs to modify the pre-trained embeddings.
+For efficient tuning, we introduce a novel differentiable ranking loss that can directly utilize the information of positive query and corpus pairs.
+In addition, we include multiple regularizers to improve generalization in this small data regime where without intervention, the pre-trained LLMs would end up with catastrophic forgetting.
+Enabled by such design approach, one major advantage of Search-Adaptor is that it does not require access to the parameters of the pre-trained LLMs -- only the inference outputs of the LLMs are needed.
 Commercial embedding APIs that show state-of-the-art performance usually do not provide access to their model parameters.
-In such cases, Search-Adaptor can still be used to further improve those API-based embedding models, in contrast to alternative methods such as full fine-tuning and parameter-efficient fine-tuning.
-We demonstrate the efficacy of Search-Adaptor across 13 BEIR datasets \citep{thakur2021beir} and 17 multilingual datasets (MIRACL \citep{zhang2022making}) with Google and OpenAI embedding APIs, applying the Search-Adaptor on top.
-In addition, we evaluate Search-Adaptor's performance improvements with 2 different Sentence T5 models \citep{ni2021sentence} that provide full access to their parameters.
-Overall, Search-Adaptor provides consistent and significant improvements over alternatives.
-The contributions of this paper can be summarized as follows. \begin{itemize} \item We propose a novel adaptation framework for information retrieval applications that can significantly improve the pre-trained large language embedding models. \item We introduce a novel ranking loss and multiple regularizers that reduce overfitting and forgetting and thereby improve the retrieval performance even with the small data regime. \item We provide consistent and significant improvements for retrieval performance with a range of datasets (from 1K to 500K positive query-corpus training data pairs). \end{itemize}
+In such cases, Search-Adaptor can still be used to further improve those API-based embedding models, in contrast to alternative tuning methods.
+We demonstrate the effectiveness of Search-Adaptor across 14 BEIR datasets \citep{thakur2021beir} and 17 MIRACL multilingual datasets \citep{zhang2022making} with Google and OpenAI embedding APIs, applying the Search-Adaptor on top.
+In addition, we evaluate Search-Adaptor's performance improvements with open-source Sentence T5 models \citep{ni2021sentence}.
+Overall, Search-Adaptor provides significant improvements over alternatives, consistently across different datasets and models.
+The contributions of this paper are: \begin{itemize} \item We propose a novel adaptation framework for information retrieval applications that can significantly improve the pre-trained LLMs. \item We introduce a novel ranking loss and multiple regularizers that reduce overfitting and forgetting and thereby improve the retrieval performance even in the small data regime. \item We provide consistent and significant improvements for retrieval performance with a range of datasets (from 1K to 500K positive query-corpus training data pairs). \item We show that Search-Adaptor on smaller LLMs can approach the performance of larger LLMs in zero-shot setting, underlining its potential for model distillation. \item We extend the application of Search-Adaptor to multimodal learning and tool use scenarios, demonstrating its significant benefits. \end{itemize}